-In May 2006 in response to the increased dangers associated with the use of the Internet, DOJ launched Project Safe Childhood to combat child exploitation crimes.
-Through Project Safe Childhood, DOJ and U.S. Attorney’s Offices across the country have formed collaborative partnerships with federal, state and local law enforcement officials to protect the children of this nation.
+In May 2006 in response to the increased dangers associated with the use of the internet, the Department of Justice (DOJ) launched Project Safe Childhood to combat child exploitation crimes.
+Through Project Safe Childhood, the DOJ and U.S. Attorney’s Offices across the country have formed collaborative partnerships with federal, state and local law enforcement officials to protect children.

 State and Local Enforcement

-The District of Massachusetts is dedicated to working with and assisting those who focus their efforts on investigations involving sexual exploitation of children.
-In addition to working with HSI, FBI and USPIS investigators, we work closely with the District Attorney’s Offices and Massachusetts Internet Crimes Against Children Task Force.
+The District of Massachusetts is dedicated to working with and assisting those who focus their efforts on investigations involving the sexual exploitation of children.
+In addition to working with HSI, FBI and USPIS investigators, the U.S. Attorney's Office works closely with the District Attorney’s Offices and the Massachusetts Internet Crimes Against Children Task Force.

 Federal Grant Funding

 DOJ recognizes the unique challenges associated with these cases, particularly at the state and local level.
-In an effort to assist state and local law enforcement in their mission to protect children in the Commonwealth, DOJ has provided federal grant funds to enhance their capabilities.
+In an effort to assist state and local law enforcement with their mission to protect children in Massachusetts, DOJ has provided federal grant funds to enhance their capabilities.
 The Northwestern District Attorney’s Office and Worcester County District Attorney’s Office each receive DOJ funding toward their Child Sexual Predator Programs.
 The Massachusetts State Police also receives DOJ funding for the Massachusetts Internet Crimes Against Children Task Force.

 Additional Information and Links